-PROXIES RECEIVED IN FAVOUR OF MANAGEMENT WILL BE VOTED IN FAVOUR OF THE APPOINTMENT OF COLLINS BARROW TORONTO LLP, CHARTERED ACCOUNTANTS, AS AUDITORS OF THE CORPORATION TO HOLD OFFICE UNTIL THE NEXT ANNUAL MEETING OF SHAREHOLDERS AND THE AUTHORIZATION OF THE DIRECTORS TO FIX THEIR REMUNERATION, UNLESS THE SHAREHOLDER HAS SPECIFIED IN THE PROXY THAT HIS/HER SHARES ARE TO BE WITHHELD FROM VOTING IN RESPECT THEREOF.
+PROXIES RECEIVED IN FAVOUR OF MANAGEMENT WILL BE VOTED IN FAVOUR OF THE APPOINTMENT OF RSM CANADA LLP, CHARTERED ACCOUNTANTS, AS AUDITORS OF THE CORPORATION TO HOLD OFFICE UNTIL THE NEXT ANNUAL MEETING OF SHAREHOLDERS AND THE AUTHORIZATION OF THE DIRECTORS TO FIX THEIR REMUNERATION, UNLESS THE SHAREHOLDER HAS SPECIFIED IN THE PROXY THAT HIS/HER SHARES ARE TO BE WITHHELD FROM VOTING IN RESPECT THEREOF.

-Collins Barrow Toronto LLP and its affiliates have been the auditors of the Corporation since October 2002.
+An affiliate of RSM Canada LLP acquired Collins Barrow Toronto LLP prior to the year ended December 31, 2017.
+Collins Barrow Toronto LLP and its affiliates had been the auditors of the Corporation since October 2002.

-The aggregate fees billed by Collins Barrow Toronto LLP for audit and audit-related services in relation to the Corporation during the financial year ended December 31, 2016 were \$39,934.
-The aggregate fees billed by Collins Barrow Toronto LLP for all non-audit services were \$27,080.
+The aggregate fees billed by Collins Barrow Toronto LLP for audit and audit-related services in relation to the Corporation during the financial year ended December 31, 2017 were \$40,456.
+The aggregate fees billed by Collins Barrow Toronto LLP for all non-audit services were \$17,741.